 Adulting’s easy — said no one ever.
-Among the milestones that prove you’ve transitioned into adulthood is this one: getting your first full-time job, and having a portion of your salary put towards your Central Provident Fund, or CPF.
+Among the milestones that prove you’ve transitioned into adulthood is this one: getting your first full-time job, and having a portion of your salary put towards your Central Provident Fund.

 What is CPF?

-CPF — or Central Provident Fund (CPF), for short — is a compulsory savings and retirement scheme for working Singapore citizens and PRs.
+The Central Provident Fund — or CPF as it’s commonly known — is a compulsory savings and retirement scheme for working Singapore citizens and PRs.
 The social security plan additionally covers healthcare, home ownership, family protection and asset enhancement.

 Why do we even need CPF?